 13. Value for the SELF once again, and more.

-A short video put simply: Signs that he's a narcissist.
+A short video put simply: Signs that he or she is a narcissist.

-Once you understand, you will have a better insight in your future if you come across someone manipulative.
+Once you understand, you will have a better insight if you come across someone manipulative.
 Basic info on what a narcissist is.

 A short Narcissistic Abuse Documentary